redox/redox.github.io/_posts/2013-11-27-how-i-improved-Tom-Preston-Werner-s-jekyll-based-blog-with-50-lines-of-code.md

 What I don't want to do:

-* Write lots of code
+* Write lot of code
 * Spend my money
 * Have an awful list of links